mrb113/mrb113.github.io/_posts/2016-2-6-Pathfinder-Priority-Inversion.md

 In general, a high priority task will interrupt a lower priority task, complete, and then the lower priority task is able to complete.

-A *priority inversion* occurs when there is a high priority task and a lower priority task.
-The high priority task cannot run until the lower priority task is done.
+A *priority inversion* occurs when there is a high priority task and a lower priority task - the high priority task cannot run until the lower priority task is done.
 That is, their relative priorities are inadvertantly inverted.

 How can this be?
 The answer takes us back to Mars.